Japanese occupation of Malaya: Atrocities

 News of the Sook Ching massacres reached the west by February 1943, with Chinese sources stating that 97,000 suspected anti-Japanese Chinese had been imprisoned or killed by the Japanese in Singapore and Malaya.
 The same article also stated that the Japanese had set up mutual guarantee units whereby a group of 30 Chinese families would guarantee that none of their members would oppose the Japanese.
 If they did then the whole group was executed.

 As is with the Changi Prison in Singapore, major civilian prisons throughout Malaya (such as the Pudu Prison and Taiping Prison) were reconstituted by the Japanese for use as detention and execution grounds.
 Various schools, including the Malay College at Kuala Kangsar, were also repurposed as interrogation facilities for the Japanese.

 The Japanese were also accused of conducting medical experiments on Malayans, and were known to have taken Malay and Chinese girls and women to serve as comfort women.

+Japanese raped Malay comfort women but UMNO leader Najib Razak blocked all attempts by other UMNO members like Mustapha Yakub at asking Japan for compensation and apologies.

+The threat of Japanese rape against Chitty girls led Chitty families to let Eurasians, Chinese and full blooded Indians to marry Chitty girls and stop practicing endogamy.

+Japanese soldiers gang raped Indian Tamil girls and women they forced to work on the Burma railway and made them dance naked.
+150,000 Tamils were killed on the railway by Japanese brutality.
+Tamils who got sick from cholera were executed by the Japanese.
+As Tamil women were raped by the Japanese, the Japanese soldiers contracted venereal disease like soft sore, syphilis and gonorrhoea and Thai women also spread those diseases to coolies on the railroad.